saferpay/sndbx/texts/marketplace.md

 <div class="danger">
  <p><strong>IMPORTANT:</strong> The following functionalities are currently in their pilot phase.
-Please contact your contract manager, if you are interested!</p>
+Please contact your contract manager, if you are interested!
+This guide however is also subject to change, until the feature will be released in production!</p>
 </div>

 # The Marketplace and Partial Captures